 With small families, which have only one child there is a risk that parents place all their hopes and dreams on that one child, putting them under excessive pressure to perform – be that in the classroom, sports field or any other area the parents deem important.
 Only children can also struggle more to develop social skills than children in large families – just think of the struggle to teach your kid to share.
 However, these challenges shouldn’t put you off having a small family, they are just factors to be aware of to ensure you consider them whilst raising a small family and reaping the benefits.

 Lack of social experiences

-If your child is being raised in a small family, the or she doesn’t need to miss out on the social experiences of larger families.
-Make the most of your extended family if you have one – if not then you can build a network of your own.
+If your child is being raised in a small family, he or she doesn’t need to miss out on the social experiences of larger families.
+Make the most of your extended family if you have one – if not then you can build a network of your own, maybe through meeting other single parents, for example on single parent family holidays.
 Family isn’t always blood related after all.

 There’s no denying that it is more manageable and affordable to have fewer children.
 Holidaying with small families is much easier logistically – you can all fit in one car for starters.
 Remember, the benefits of raising small families aren’t just for the children.
 As parents, we get many benefits too.
 Be sure to make the most of having a small family and take time for yourself, to hang out with friends and for quality time with your partner if you are in a relationship.
 Doing this will help you to maintain your own identity, separate from your child, and help to avoid the pitfalls of over-focusing on the children and putting undue pressure on them.
 Also, it’s much easier to face empty nest syndrome if you have kept other areas of your life alive and well too.
 Most importantly, however, small families are good for the planet.